Division of Continuing and Global Education

 Summer Session classes must meet for the same amount of time as regular semester classes.
 Please plan virtual lectures and activities accordingly.

 Please complete this section thoroughly and answer all questions.
-Contact the CGE Payroll and Contract Operations Coordinator if you have any questions.
+Contact the Summer Session Coordinator if you have any questions.

 This section of the form is only required if you are proposing a topic course (course number ends in "T", e.g. CI 180T).

 Classes are scheduled from December - February.
-If approved for scheduling, DocuSign will email you a PDF copy of the completed form.
 If more information or revisions to your proposal are needed, the Summer Session Coordinator will follow up.